wrf/genomeGTFtools/README.md

 ### Jump to: ###
 * [pfam2gff.py](https://github.com/wrf/genomeGTFtools#pfam2gff) PFAM domains of proteins/coding sequences made into a GFF
-* [blast2gff.py](https://github.com/wrf/genomeGTFtools#blast2gff) blast hits to GFF, generally indicating exons or conserved domains
+* [blast2gff.py](https://github.com/wrf/genomeGTFtools#blast2gff) blast hits directly on a genome (i.e. the scaffolds) to GFF, generally indicating exons or conserved domains
+* [blast2genomegff.py](https://github.com/wrf/genomeGTFtools#blast2genomegff) make features of blast hits against transcripts, showing the span of target proteins and include the splicing
 * [microsynteny.py](https://github.com/wrf/genomeGTFtools#microsynteny) using two GFF files of two different genomes and blast hits, determine blocks of conserved gene order
+* [extract_coordinates.py](https://github.com/wrf/genomeGTFtools#extract_coordinates) extract gene or exon information to draw diagrams that look like a genome browser

 ## number_contigs_by_length
 By convention, the longest chromosomes are numbered first.
 This naturally applies to scaffolds as well.
-Contigs/scaffolds can be renumbered and reordered with `number_contigs_by_length.py` script.
-Use the option `-c` to specify an additional output file of the conversion vector, that can be used to rename the scaffold column in any GFF file with the `rename_gtf_contigs.py` script.
+Contigs/scaffolds can be renumbered and reordered with [number_contigs_by_length.py](https://github.com/wrf/genomeGTFtools/blob/master/number_contigs_by_length.py) script.
+Use the option `-c` to specify an additional output file of the conversion vector, that can be used to rename the scaffold column in any GFF file with the [rename_gtf_contigs.py](https://github.com/wrf/genomeGTFtools/blob/master/rename_gtf_contigs.py) script.

 ## pfam2gff
 This has two modes: one will convert the "tabular" hmmscan output (generated using PFAM-A (`Pfam-A.hmm`), which can be found in [the FTP section of PFAM](http://pfam.xfam.org/) as the hmm database, or direct download from `ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz`) into a protein GFF with domains at the protein positions.